-The MMT approach is to ensure true full employment at all times through implementation of a job guarantee while using fiscal policy to moderate price pressures in the broader economy.
+The MMT approach is to ensure full employment – in the sense that anyone who is willing and able to take a job at a living wage will be employed – through implementation of a job guarantee while using fiscal policy to moderate price pressures in the broader economy.
 Fluctuations in economic activity will lead to variations in regular employment and inverse variations in the take-up of the job guarantee.
 Rather than targeting a particular level of net spending, the government spends on a price rule.
 The government sets the program’s wage and benefits and allows the quantity of job-guarantee employment to vary as necessary to maintain full employment.
 As a result, the expenditure on the job guarantee will vary directly with take-up of the program and inversely with activity in the broader economy.
 Any inflationary pressure that emerges will require fiscal contraction to bring about a net migration into the job-guarantee program.

-Whereas full employment can be precisely targeted via a job guarantee, the general price level cannot be precisely targeted under either the NAIRU or job-guarantee approaches.
+Whereas full employment (in the sense indicated above) can be precisely targeted via a job guarantee, the general price level cannot be precisely targeted under either the NAIRU or job-guarantee approaches.
 Only price controls could achieve that.
 To the extent the government spends on goods and services, it can exogenously set the terms on which it transacts.
-But since the rest of us (the non-government) also make spending decisions, there will be inflationary and deflationary pressures due to fluctuations in demand.
+But since the rest of us (the non-government) also make spending decisions, there can be inflationary and deflationary pressures due to fluctuations in demand.

 The fact that our spending and saving behavior is not entirely predictable, and susceptible to cyclical or even erratic movements, means that policy measures can turn out to be incorrect.
-If we spend more and save less than in previous periods, and this is not anticipated by policymakers, there will be inflation.
-In the reverse case, there will be unemployment and deflationary pressure.
+If we spend more and save less than in previous periods, and this is not anticipated by policymakers, it might result in undue inflation.
+In the reverse case, there will be unemployment and possibly deflationary pressure.
 Even so, a rise in layoffs or inflation provides evidence that fiscal settings are not ideal.